Home / Coffee knowledge / Rocket Fausto espresso grinder tested

 Conclusion on the Rocket Fausto

-The Rocket Fausto excels in core areas such as performance, speed, espresso quality, and operation under load.
-This makes it well-suited for setups like small catering businesses or shared households with high espresso machine usage.
-In single households, the grinder tends to show its weaknesses, including its large retention and poor single-dosing performance.
+The Rocket Fausto excels in its core areas: performance, speed, espresso quality, and operation under load.
+This makes it well-suited for setups such as small cafés or shared apartments with high espresso grinder frequency.
+In single-person households, the grinder tends to show its weaknesses, including the large retention and the poor single dosing performance.

-However, as always: it depends on the type of use.
-The Rocket Fausto clearly has its strengths and offers a great deal of robustness and good workmanship for a higher initial price.
+As always, however, it depends on the way you use it.
+The Rocket Fausto clearly has its strengths and offers a lot of robustness and good workmanship for a higher entry price.

 What do you think?